Dallas officer in wrong apartment fatally shoots neighbor

 Residents of the complex said they can access their units with a key or through a keypad code.

-Jeffrey Scherzer, who lives there, said when he returned home late at night an officer escorted him to his apartment and warned him to steer clear of a blood trail.
+Jeffrey Scherzer, who lives there, said when he returned home after the shooting, an officer escorted him to his apartment and warned him to steer clear of a blood trail.

 Two women who live on the second floor near where the shooting happened said they heard a lot of noise late Thursday.

 “It was, like, police talk: ‘Open up!
 Open up!'”
-20-year-old Caitlin Simpson told The Dallas Morning News.
+Caitlin Simpson, 20, told The Dallas Morning News.

 Yazmine Hernandez, 20, was studying with Simpson when they heard the commotion.